kontent-ai/delivery-sdk-net/docs/Working-with-strongly-typed-models.md

 Here are the data types you can use for different content type elements:

 - [built-in types](https://msdn.microsoft.com/en-us/library/ya5y69ds.aspx) such as `string`, `decimal` and their nullable equivalents for simple elements like Number or Text.
-- `IEnumerable<Kentico.Kontent.Delivery.Abstractions.IMultipleChoiceOption>` for Multiple choice elements.
+- `IEnumerable<Kontent.Ai.Delivery.Abstractions.IMultipleChoiceOption>` for Multiple choice elements.
-- `IEnumerable<Kentico.Kontent.Delivery.Abstractions.IAsset>` for Asset elements.
+- `IEnumerable<Kontent.Ai.Delivery.Abstractions.IAsset>` for Asset elements.
-- `IEnumerable<Kentico.Kontent.Delivery.Abstractions.ITaxonomyTerm>` for Taxonomy elements.
+- `IEnumerable<Kontent.Ai.Delivery.Abstractions.ITaxonomyTerm>` for Taxonomy elements.

 #### Typing Linked Items